simp/simp-packer/simp-testing/README.md

 	   PACKER_LOG       - if set with anything, write to a log file PACKER_LOG_PATH  - the location of the log file

+      vars.json:  The *.json file from the SIMP ISO.
+If you have moved the iso make sure it points to the location of the SIMP ISO you want to test. simp_conf.yaml:  A simp_conf.yaml file with the setup you want to test. packer.profile:  A configuration file, a sample is in the sample dir.
+Edit this file to match your set up.
+There is guidance in the sample file.

+     You can add additional environment variables like:
+	   PACKER_CACHE_DIR - keeps ginormous tmp files out of /tmp PACKER_LOG       - if set with anything, write to a log file PACKER_LOG_PATH  - the location of the log file

 When setting up your test files make sure to check the following:
    a) The network interfaces.
 The default names vboxnet1 were used.
 You must have the network configured by VBOXManger before you run the script and you might have used a different name to create your directories.